Samsung/tizen-docs/docs/application/dotnet/guides/internationalization/localization.md

     ```

-3. Use the DependencyService in the Xamarin.Forms application to call the interface and set your `RESX` resource culture to the correct value.
+3. Use the `DependencyService` in the Xamarin.Forms application to call the interface and set your `resx` resource culture to the correct value.
 You can receive the culture information using `MessagingCenter`.
-You can also update your application UI when your application is running and system language has been changed.
+You can also update your application UI when your application is running and system language has been changed:

     ```csharp
     var ci = DependencyService.Get<ILocalize>().CurrentCultureInfo;